yuanming-hu/exposure/README.md

 git clone https://github.com/yuanming-hu/exposure --recursive
 ```

 We also have pre-trained model for the two artists mentioned in the paper.
 However, to avoid copyright issues we might not release it in public.
-Please email Yuanming Hu if you want these models of release.
+Please email Yuanming Hu if you want these models.

 5) **Why linearize the photos?
 I changed the Gamma parameter from 1.0 to 2.2, the results differ a lot.**